 - After selecting the dataset, you should see the Quick Analysis option on the lower right.

 - Here, click on this option and go to the Tables tab.

 - Next, click on the option Table.

-Read More: How to Change Column Header Name in Excel VBA (3 Examples)
+Read More: How to Create Column Headers in Excel

 2. Insert Excel Table with Column Headers Using Power Query Editor